 - a.
-At 5pm, the resident physician on the pediatric urology rotation contacts the on-call resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 6pm, the resident physician on the pediatric urology rotation contacts the night float resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone. - b.
-At 7am, the UWHC post-call resident physician contacts the Pediatric Urology resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 6am, the UWHC night float resident physician contacts the Pediatric Urology resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible, then the "hand-off communication" is performed over the phone.